TiteeB3/TitusCommunityProject/README.md

 # TitusCommunityProject
-This app is created to help Students, Teacher and Practitioners on ornamental plants while they Adapt to the new normal
+This app is created to help Students, Teacher and Landscape designers to know more on ornamental plants while we Adopt the new normal